Opinion: The Chicago Bulls Should Sign This Former Superstar

 On Saturday, the team announced that they have signed 2016 NBA Champion Tristan Thompson, who has career averages of 8.5 rebounds per game and has averaged 9.0 rebounds per game or more in six different seasons.

-While he will certainly help, I believe that they should not stop with Thompson, and should go out and sign former All-Star DeMarcus Cousins.
+While he will certainly help, I believe that they should not stop with Thompson, and should go out and sign DeMarcus Cousins.

 The four-time All-Star has played in 25 games this season (with the Milwaukee Bucks and Denver Nuggets) and is averaging 5.9 rebounds per game.